PrefectHQ/prefect/docs/concepts/flows.md

     return
 ```

-Flows can call tasks to do specific work:
+Flows can call tasks to allow Prefect to orchestrate and track more granular units of work:

 ```python
 from prefect import flow, task